My Plan Plus: Understanding Your First Bill After Changing Plans

 Excluded from current plan

-Below this, you'll see 2 credits labeled 'Less included discount' and 'Less included data' to cover the cost of the last of your included usage from your old plan.
+Below this, you'll see 2 credits labelled 'Less included discount' and 'Less included data' to cover the cost of the last of your included usage from your old plan.
 The total value of these credits will be a proportion (pro-rata) of your old plan's regular monthly allowances for data, call and messaging use.

 If the sub-total here shows $0.00, then you haven't been charged for any of the usage shown in this section.
 If there is a difference leftover, then it's possible that you’ve either exceeded the allowance of your old plan or you've incurred usage not covered by either plan.